caseda/com.tkbhome/README.md

 The voltage and amperage don't get reported on intervals, added polling for this (by default poll is off to save traffic).

 ## Change Log:
+**2.0.1:**
+- Fixed a crash caused by a typo in the TSP01/TSM02 setting parsers

 **2.0.0:**
 - Full rewrite to SDKv2;
 - Fixed Meter Reset flow cards (TZ69 & TZ88);